iAdramelk/blog/content/blog/2020-02-17-a-public-reddit-dataset.md

 [classification](https://www.informatik.hu-berlin.de/de/forschung/gebiete/wbi/teaching/studienDiplomArbeiten/finished/2019/expose_fletcher.pdf)
 with [deep learning](https://github.com/amr-amr/am-i-the-asshole).
-With a dataset this rich, there’s much more to be investigated, including continuing to refine the analyses already floating around the internet.
+With a dataset this rich, there’s much more to be investigated, including continuing to refine these existing methods.
 And there’s almost certainly room to push the state of the art in asshole detection!

-Additionally, while there are databases like [pushshift.io](https://pushshift.io/) containing basically all of Reddit’s content, I wanted to remove some of the barriers to analyzing text from r/AmItheAsshole by providing an already-processed and cleaned version of the data that can be downloaded with a line of code.
-You could use pushshift.io's API and/or praw to augment this dataset in some way- perhaps to compare activity in this subreddit with another, or broader patterns on Reddit.
+If you're interested in learning more about using Reddit data, check out [pushshift.io](https://pushshift.io/), a database that contains basically all of Reddit's content (so why make this dataset?
+I wanted to remove some of the barriers to analyzing text from r/AmItheAsshole by providing an already-processed and cleaned version of the data that can be downloaded with a line of code; pushshift takes some work).
+You might use pushshift's API and/or praw to augment this dataset in some way- perhaps to compare activity in this subreddit with another, or broader patterns on Reddit.